RadosavAntonio/myBlog-react/README.md

   * caption (made fron username ":" and the username comment)
   * comments (username ":" and the comment)
   * imput field for being able to add comments and a submit button
+  * imput field for new posts vith sibmit button and attach file button

 ## <span style="color: red"> Footer </span>
   * name of the one who created the website